rust-lang/rust/text/0000-simd-infrastructure.md

 These all use entirely concrete types, and this is the core interface to these intrinsics: essentially it is just allowing code to exactly specify a CPU instruction to use.
-These intrinsics only actually work on a subset of the CPUs that Rust targets, and are only be available for `extern`ing on those targets.
+These intrinsics only actually work on a subset of the CPUs that Rust targets, and will result in compile time errors if they are called on platforms that do not support them.
 The signatures are typechecked, but in a "duck-typed" manner: it will just ensure that the types are SIMD vectors with the appropriate length and element type, it will not enforce a specific nominal type.

 NB.
 The structural typing is just for the declaration: if a SIMD intrinsic is declared to take a type `X`, it must always be called with `X`,